 As I normally do, I went with my usual choice of a straight cut to remove the cap of the La Aurora 107 Cosecha 2006 Corona Gorda Especial Once the cap was removed I moved on to the pre-light draw The cold draw delivered a mix wood and natural tobacco.
 There was also a slight amount of fruit and cream notes.
 Overall, I considered this to be an excellent pre-light experience.
 At this point, I was ready to light up my La Aurora 107 Cosecha 2006 and see what the smoking phase would have in store.

 The start of the La Aurora 107 Cosecha 2006 Corona Gorda Especial picked up where the pre-light draw left off.
 I detected more notes of cream, fruit, and wood.
 I also picked up a slight cedar component.
 The cream and fruit notes quickly went to the forefront.
 The wood, cedar, and natural tobacco settled in as secondary notes.
 Throughout the first third, I found the cream and fruit notes varied in intensity.
-Meanwhile the retro-hale delivered some additional cedar and fruit notes along the way.
+Meanwhile, the retro-hale delivered some additional cedar and fruit notes along the way.

 During the second third, the creamy profile continued in the forefront.
 During this time an earthy note surfaced.
 Both the earth and fruit sweetness floated between the forefront and background.
 On the whole, the earthy notes were on the rise, while the fruit sweetness was diminishing.
 Further in the background the cedar, wood, and natural tobacco were all still present along with a touch of black pepper.

 The last third of the La Aurora 107 Cosecha 2006 saw the earth notes go primary.
 The fruit and cream were now grounded as secondary notes.
 There was also a slight increase in the pepper, but it still remained it too was secondary.
-Meanwhile the natural tobacco and cedar were in the more distant background.
+Meanwhile, the natural tobacco and cedar were in the more distant background.
 This is the way the cigar experience came to a close.
 The resulting nub was slightly soft to the touch and cool in temperature.

 Burn and Draw

 Overall the La Aurora 107 Cosecha 2006 Corona Gorda Especial is a well-constructed cigar and it scores very well when it comes to burn and draw.
 The burn took a straight path from start to finish.
 There was a little bit of jaggedness on the burn line, but the burn was never in danger of meandering.
-The resulting ash was tight in firm and nearly white in color.
+The resulting ash was tight and firm and nearly white in color.
 The burn rate and burn temperature were ideal.

 The draw of the La Aurora 107 Cosecha 2006 Corona Gorda Especial maintained the right amount of resistance.
 It was not too tight, nor too loose.
 This was a low maintenance cigar to derive flavors from.